RonP3/blog/_posts/2020-09-20-create-an-app-with-dropwizard-maven-and-kotlin.markdown

 ```

 ## Project structure and configuration file
-Here is my project structure, you can create the same structure.
+Here is my project structure, and you can create the same structure.
 ![](/photos/drop0-1.png?raw=true)
 We can define parameters in YAML configuration file which is deserialized to an instance of our configuration class.
 Let's create both of them.
 Create my-app-config.yml in src/main/resources and add one parameter to this file as follow: